-The United States hosts at least 12 species of tree squirrels, 23 species of ground squirrels, and 2 types of flying squirrels.
-They are found throughout the country and are classified as game animals in some states.
-Mostly, though, squirrels are unprotected and considered little more than nuisances.
+The United States is home to over a dozen tree squirrels species, 23 species of ground squirrels, and 2 types of flying squirrels.
+All types of squirrels are prevalent across the country and are even classified as game animals in some states.
+For the most part, however, squirrels are unprotected by law and considered widely to be little more than nuisances.

-Tree squirrels generally grow between 1 and 2 feet long including their large, bushy tails.
-Their coarse, grizzled coats are often shades of gray, brown, or black, and they have lightly colored underbellies.
-Ground squirrels have shorter tails, short fur, and are generally smaller.
-They range in appearance from reddish-gray to smoky brown and may have black spots or stripes.
-Flying squirrels are the smallest of all three types and have webs of skin between their fore and hind limbs used for gliding.
+Tree squirrels typically reach a length of 1–2 feet, including their bushy tails.
+Their coarse and grizzled coats are often varying colors of gray, brown, or black.
+Tree squirrels usually have light colored underbellies.
+Ground squirrels usually have shorter tails and fur than tree squirrels do, and are generally smaller in size.
+Ground squirrels' appearance ranges from smoky brown to reddish-gray, often sporting black spots or stripes.
+Flying squirrels are the smallest of the three squirrel types and have webbed skin between their front and back limbs, used for gliding.
 Typically light brown or gray, flying squirrels are primarily nocturnal and have large eyes to help them see at night.

 Species of tree squirrels prefer to live among hardwood or coniferous forests where ground cover is plentiful.
 Their nests are usually made of twigs and leaves.
-Ground squirrels thrive in open grasslands where they dig deep, extensive burrows with multiple exits.
-Flying squirrels make their homes in the crevices of trees or abandoned bird's nests.
-The small, nocturnal creatures prefer to live in wooded areas where they can glide from treetop to treetop without having to descend to the ground.
+Ground squirrels thrive in open grasslands where they dig deep, extensive burrows with several exits.
+Flying squirrels make their homes in the crevices of trees or abandoned bird nests.
+These small, nocturnal creatures prefer to live in wooded areas where they can glide from treetop to treetop without having to land on the ground.

 Are squirrels known to enter homes or yards?